Antiques in Maine Barn Sale and Vintage Haul

 The prices are truly budget-friendly.
 You won’t be disappointed; it is certainly worth the trip!

-You may also be interested in this Sage Farm Antiques Early Evening Buy post.
+You may find even more inspiration in this Thrifting at Sage Farm Antiques NH post.

 Memorial Day Weekend Vintage Haul